 Cambodian and Japanese Seasonal Event covers Japan-Cambodia Kizuna Festival, Tanabata Festival, Bon Odori festival, and Harvest Moon Festival.

-CJCC festival (Japan-Cambodia Kizuna Festival) is conducted once a year taking around 3 days with the cooperation with the Embassy of Japan.
-This is the biggest event which was conducted to celebrate the anniversary of the establishment of CJCC, and a combination of CJCC festival and Japan week festival of the Embassy of Japan for the purpose of introducing Japanese traditional and modern culture in Cambodia and promoting cultural exchange between the two nations.
-During the three days, there are various kinds of events including culture related program, Japanese language related seminar, exhibition and special shows, etc. 10,000 people were estimated to join this event last year.
+CJCC festival (Japan-Cambodia Kizuna Festival) is conducted once a year taking around 3 days and 4 nights in cooperation of Embassy of Japan, Cambodia-Japan Cooperation Center, and Japan Foundation Asia Center.
+This is the biggest event which was conducted to celebrate the anniversary of the establishment of CJCC.
+It is the combination of CJCC festival and Japan week festival of the Embassy of Japan in the purpose to introduce Japanese traditional and modern culture in Cambodia and promote cultural exchange between the two nations.
+During these three days, there are various kinds of events including culture related program, Japanese language related seminar, exhibition, and special shows, etc. There are around 21,000 people were estimated to join in the event last year.

 Tanabata festival is one of Japanese Seasonal Event Celebration which is always celebrated on 7 July every year in Japan in order to have their wishes granted and it is also related to a couple lovers in heaven Weaver Princess and a Cowboy who were allowed to meet once a year.
 CJCC also conducts this festival in July every year.
 This year, besides folding and cutting the paper wish, many events and activities (such as Japanese Calligraphy, Flower Arrangement, Yukata Wearing Session etc.) were also conducted which made the festival became more colorful and even more interesting.